Frank Macey: Kingstonian

-Macey joined Athenian League club Kingstonian in 1923, while still in the Army.
+Macey joined Athenian League club Kingstonian in 1923, while still in the army.
 His goals contributed to their winning the Athenian League title in 1924 and also attracted the attention of professional clubs.
 Football League First Division club Everton received permission in February 1926 from the then Corporal Macey's commanding officer to make an approach, the club secretary reported that he had already signed for Plymouth Argyle.
 He played only once for Argyle, in a Third Division South match against Reading on 27 February, before returning to Kingstonian.
 It was reported that "the game did not enamour him with football in professional circles".

 He helped Kingstonian win the Athenian League title again in 1926, and scored as the club drew 2–2 with an Athenian League select eleven.
 There was more to his game than goalscoring.
 His "clever constructive work" was noted in a 3–0 defeat of Barking, and he "was, perhaps, the outstanding player in a skilful side" as Kingstonian won 4–1 at Cheshunt.
 He scored the opening goal in the London Charity Cup Final in 1929, but in a losing cause, as Dulwich Hamlet came back to win 2–1 after extra time.

 According to the Daily Express of March 1931, writing about Kingstonian's match against Leyton in the London Senior Cup:

 F. Macey, the diminutive Kingstonian inside-left, once again held the stage.
 If ever there existed an example of the phrase "little but good", it was Macey in this game.
 He inspired his forwards to great things, abounding in energy, popping up in the heat of the battle, and juggling with the ball like a wizard.

 Kingstonian went on to the final of the competition, but Macey missed what the Express reporter called two easy chances as 10,000 spectators saw Wimbledon win by the only goal of the game.
-Kingstonian reached the semifinal of the 1932 Amateur Cup, losing by a single goal to Dulwich Hamlet at Selhurst Park in front of a crowd of 27,840, then a record for an Amateur Cup match.
+Kingstonian reached the semifinal of the 1932 Amateur Cup, losing by a single goal to Dulwhich Hamlet at Selhurst Park in front of a crowd of 27,840, then a record for an Amateur Cup match.
 "The outstanding player on the field was the diminutive veteran international, F.E.
 Macey, who played a great game in spite of the near approach of his fortieth birthday."